Yue opera: Initial development

-As Small Tunes and Songs Troupes expanded in size and popularity, it entered Shanghai theaters.
+As "Small Tunes and Songs Troupes" expanded in size and popularity, it entered Shanghai theaters.
 Due to its unique, elegant and soft singing style compared with other political and spectacular performances, Yue opera found an audience there.
-It soon changed its name to ShaoXing Civil Opera (pinyin: Shào Xing Wén Xì 绍兴文戏) in 1916, to better represent its performances as art pieces that reflected regional culture.
-However, both the singing style and banhu fiddle (accompaniment) that ShaoXing Civil Opera utilized were under-developed and vulgar compared with other, more delicate operas in Shanghai.
+It soon changed its name to Shaoxing Civil Opera (pinyin: Shào Xing Wén Xì 绍兴文戏) in 1916, to better represent its performances as art pieces that reflected regional culture.
+However, both the singing style and banhu fiddle (accompaniment) that the Shaoxing Civil Opera utilized were underdeveloped and vulgar compared with other, more delicate opera genres in Shanghai.
 It soon lost its prestige and popularity in this big city.

-Returning to their roots in Sheng County, ShaoXing Civic Opera performers like Jinshui Wang (simplified Chinese: 王金水) put great effort into improving their performance and singing style.
+Returning to their roots in Sheng County, Shaoxing Civic Opera performers like Wang Jinshui (王金水, 1879–1944) put great effort into improving their performance and singing style.
 These artists absorbed the essence of different opera styles including Beijing Opera they had seen in Shanghai.
-During this process, Four Gong Pitch (pinyin: Sì Gōng Qiāng, simplified Chinese: 四工腔) became the remarkable fruit of this blending.
+During this process, Four Gong Pitch (四工腔|pinyin: Sì Gōng Qiāng) became the remarkable fruit of this blending.
 This music pitch is extraordinary because it resolved the unnatural status women have when they play male roles.
-ShaoXing Civic Operatic Troupe further developed a systematic training in singing style and sound practice.
-It utilized erhu and other linear fiddles as alternative accompaniments to adjust music.
+The Shaoxing Civic Operatic Troupe further developed a systematic training in singing style and sound practice.
+It utilized erhu and other huqins as alternative accompaniments to adjust music.

 Women-performed opera

 When Jinshui Wang came back to Sheng County, he had been deeply impressed by the prosperous artistic atmosphere in Shanghai.
 Having seen different forms of opera during that time and saw the business opportunities in founding an opera performed by women.
-In February, 1923, he opened an all girls opera class and spent huge amount of money attracting and rewarding young women to join. ("Class" here is an organization in which members work and study at the same time.)
+In February 1923, he opened an all girls opera class and spent huge amount of money attracting and rewarding young women to join. ("Class" here is an organization in which members work and study at the same time.)

 However, the first class existed for only six years.
 It was transformed into the first professional women's troupe at the end of the girl's apprenticeship.
 In the 1920s, the social status of both women and arts performers (also known as Xizi, 戏子) was very humble.
 Governments assumed that operas performed by women would lower the value of the art.
 Under great pressure and in a limited business market, the first wave of female artists left the class after six years for marriage.

 The progress these artists achieved was noteworthy.
 As the influence of their opera grew, more and more female classes were founded.
 By the beginning of the 1930s, Zhejiang Province had about two hundred female classes as well and two thousand students.